 At the moment dogs which attack people are killed while the owners escape with a slap on the wrist.

-End Quote Dave Joyce Communication Workers Union Health and Safety Officer
+Dave Joyce - Communication Workers Union health and safety officer

 We want new UK-wide laws which tackle the scourge of dangerous dog attacks and the failings of the 1991 Dangerous Dogs Act.